 While over at Paige's, Bill is persisting, Paige is resisting:

-Bill: So: you got a bedroom, or does the couch pull out?
+Bill: Is the bedroom down the hall, or does the couch pull out?

-Paige: Yah, I got a bedroom.
+Paige: I got a bedroom.
 Why?
 You gonna paint it?

 And speaking of moving things along, when Greg decides to go through with the wedding, here's how it goes down: he shows up at the church, where a panicked Anne is growing increasingly certain that she's been stood up, takes one look at her and (as always with Greg) revealing nothing, simply says, "You look great, babe.
 Whaddaya say, you wanna get married?"
 And Anne responds, with breathless relief, "Why not?"
 End of episode.
 No marching down the aisle.
 No rings.
 No vows.
 No need.
 The drama has occurred; we can move on: swiftly and confidently.